hsaeed3/xnano/README.md

 `xnano` is an llm project built to be as developer & human friendly as possible, to help you build _extremely nano llm workflows_.

+> [!NOTE]
-> [NOTE] - Currently examples for 'Agents', all LLM-Task oriented functions "Generators" & Text Processing/Vector Store are not included yet in this readme.
+> Currently examples for 'Agents', all LLM-Task oriented functions "Generators" & Text Processing/Vector Store are not included yet in this readme.

 # __Installation__